Welcome to West Dunbartonshire OWL Group

 Treasurer: Mary-Anne Collis (MAC)

 Membership to the group (free) is open to practitioners, teachers, early years practitioners and organisations who deliver Outdoor Learning in and around West Dunbartonshire.
-Becoming a member will give you access to courses, skill sharing events (to both learn from and share knowledge with others) and network events to improve you skills and confidence in working outside with your groups.
-It will also give you access to equipment that we have.
+Becoming a member will give you access to courses, skill sharing events (to both learn from and share knowledge with others) and network events to improve your skills and confidence in working outside with your groups.
+It will also give you access to borrow equipment that we have.

-You can sign up as a member here:https://forms.office.com/r/Wv039aKW8f
+You can sign up as a member here: WD OWL membership sign up form

 Events

-Title | Publish Date | |
+| Title | Publish Date | |

-250116.new committee meet | 28/1/2025 | ![]() |
+| 250116.new committee meet | 28/1/2025 | ![]() |

-250326.committee meet | 10/04/2025 | ![]() |
+| 250326.committee meet | 10/04/2025 | ![]() |

-WD OWL Privacy Policy | 15/05/2025 | ![]() |
+| WD OWL Privacy Policy | 15/05/2025 | ![]() |

 The Lost Words